Dublin county hurling team

 The Dublin county hurling team represents Dublin in hurling and is governed by Dublin GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Hurling Championship, the Leinster Senior Hurling Championship and the National Hurling League.

 Dublin's home ground is Parnell Park, Donnycarney.
-The team's manager is Micheál Donoghue.
+The team's manager is Niall Ó Ceallacháin.

 The team last won the Leinster Senior Championship in 2013, the All-Ireland Senior Championship in 1938 and the National League in 2011.

 History

+Dublin won the All-Ireland Senior Hurling Championship (SHC) in 1938, defeating Waterford in the final.

+Dublin played in the 1961 All-Ireland SHC final.

-In the 2005 league Dublin were relegated to Division Two in the National Hurling League, while the minor side won the Leinster Championship for the first time since 1983.
-In 2006 Dublin gained promotion to Division One after victory over Kerry in the Division Two final.
-Following some indifferent displays in the 2006 All-Ireland Senior Hurling Championship, they still managed to save their status in the top flight of hurling counties and again contested the McCarthy Cup in 2007.
-In the 2007 National Hurling League, meanwhile, despite being favourites to go down in 2007, Dublin managed to avoid relegation by finishing in fourth position.
-In 2009, former Clare manager, Anthony Daly was appointed manager of Dublin.
-Under his management, Dublin contested the Leinster Final, but lost by 2 goals to Kilkenny.
+In the 2005 National Hurling League, Dublin experienced relegation to Division 2, while its minor side won the Leinster MHC title for the first time since 1983.
+In the 2006 National Hurling League, Dublin gained promotion to Division 1 after victory over Kerry in the Division 2 final.
+Following some indifferent displays in the 2006 All-Ireland SHC, Dublin saved its status in the top flight of hurling counties and again contested the Liam MacCarthy Cup in 2007.
+Though a favourite for relegation in the 2007 National Hurling League, Dublin avoided the drop by finishing in fourth position.
+In 2009, former Clare player Anthony Daly was appointed manager of Dublin.
+Under his management, Dublin contested the 2009 Leinster SHC final, but lost by two goals to Kilkenny.

-Dublin won the National Hurling League in May 2011 after a 12-point win over Kilkenny, their first national title since they won the All Ireland in 1938.
-The hurlers have a very fervent following who travel in significant numbers to matches in the provinces.
-There has been a revival in the fortunes and popularity of Dublin hurling in recent years, and Dublin underage teams have had much success.
+Dublin won the 2011 National Hurling League title after a 12-point win over Kilkenny in May 2011, the team's first national title since winning the 1938 All Ireland SHC.

-On 7 July 2013, they won the Leinster Final against Galway on a 2–25 to 2–13 scoreline, scoring 2–21 from play.
-This was the first time they had won this important competition since 1961.
-In a nice touch, the Goalkeeper from the 1961 team, presented Dublin Captain, Johnny McCaffrey with the Bob O'Keefe trophy.
+On 7 July 2013, Dublin defeated Galway by 2–25 to 2–13 (scoring 2–21 from play) to win the Leinster SHC final.
+This was the first time since 1961 that Dublin had won the competition.
+The goalkeeper from the 1961 team presented John McCaffrey, the Dublin captain, with the Bob O'Keeffe trophy.

+On 21 June 2025, Dublin defeated Limerick, the favourite for the All-Ireland SHC, by 2–24 to 0–28 to take a place in the 2025 All-Ireland SHC semi-finals.
+However, Dublin then heavily lost the All-Ireland SHC semi-final to Cork.

 Support

+Dublin's hurling team has a fervent following who travel in significant numbers to matches in the provinces.
+The 2000s brought a revival in the fortunes and popularity of Dublin hurling, and Dublin underage teams also had success at that time.